 I often host tastings and the number one comment I hear is, “I don’t like Riesling.
 It’s so sweet.”
 Newsflash: Alsace Riesling is not sweet at all.
-In fact, it is a dry wine with notes of citrus, white flowers and distinct minerality.
-It pairs well with many different dishes including: chicken, fish, shellfish, goat cheese and classic German dishes, such as sauerkraut and sausages.
-So the next time you have a chance to try a Riesling, ask its origin.
+In fact, it is a dry wine with notes of citrus, white flowers, and a distinct minerality.
+It pairs well with many different dishes including chicken, fish, shellfish, goat cheese, and classic German dishes, such as sauerkraut and sausages.
+So the next time you have a chance to try a Riesling, ask about its origin.
 If it’s from Alsace, drink up!

 Pinot Gris is more full-bodied than a Pinot Blanc and can be kept longer.
 It can be dry or off-dry, with smoky aromas and notes of dried fruit.
 Serve this wine with savory foods and Asian dishes.

 Muscat d’ Alsace is the same grape as Moscato in Italy but it is drier, with a biting acidity.
 It is usually served as an aperitif wine.